Whilst irritable bowel syndrome (IBS) is quite a common condition, the symptoms alone are not specific enough for a diagnosis to be made.

-Similar symptoms can be seen in bowel cancer, allergies, chron’s disease, ulcerative colitis, coeliac disease and small bowel bacterial overgrowth.
+Similar symptoms can be seen in bowel cancer, allergies, Chron’s disease, ulcerative colitis, coeliac disease and small bowel bacterial overgrowth.
 Therefore, not having a correct diagnosis could be affecting your long term health or even be life threatening.

-So How Do You Get Diagnosed With IBS?
+How To Get Diagnosed With IBS?

 For IBS to be considered, symptoms must have been present for 6 months and include abdominal pain/discomfort, a change in bowel habits (e.g. loose stools/ constipation) and bloating.